 15 Best Homoeopathic medicines for migraine

 In 27 years of my practice, I have used dozens of homoeopathic medicines for migraine headaches.
 Since the cause varies from one patient to another, so does the final selection of the remedy.
 For the sake of brevity and readability, I am giving a list of 15 remedies that top the list:

-- Glonoine : best for migraines that are congestive or come in on exposure to sun.
+- Glonoine: best for migraines that are congestive or come in on exposure to the sun.

 - Natrum Mur: for migraine due to grief, stress or eyestrain.
 Attacks are more before, during or just at the end of the periods.
 There may be a preceding aura of blindness or zigzag vision.

-- Epiphegus : for migraines triggered by mental or physical exertion or by a slightest deviation in one’s routine.
+- Epiphegus: for migraines triggered by mental or physical exertion or by the slightest deviation in one’s routine.

-- Cyclamen : for migraines that starts with visual aura.
+- Cyclamen: for migraines that start with visual aura.

 Since most migraine medicines work best when taken early, it’s a good idea to take one as soon as you feel a headache coming on.

 The medicines are reliable, safe and effective for both acute as well as chronic migraines and produce no side effects.
 Individual symptoms are studied in detail in each and every case to reach the appropriate medicine.
 Migraines with or without aura, both come under the preview of Homoeopathy and respond wonderfully.

 May the New Year bring Health, Happiness and a Pain-free world for You!